SoarGroup/rosie/agent/manage-world-state/attend-to-perception/README.md

   ([info] ^input-link-obj [il-obj])
 ```

+(Note: most of this is done inside manage-world-state/add-object-to-world)

 * **Misidentified Anchor**:
-The agent determines the new perception object matches a non-visible object (via `match-existing-object`),
+The agent determines the new perception object matches a non-visible object
 concluding that this new object is a new id for an existing object.
 It uses `change-world-state/change-perception-id` to update the existing object's perception id to the new one.